Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

     * For Multi-AZ SQL Server, I/O activity is briefly suspended on primary
     * For Multi-AZ MariaDB, MySQL, Oracle and PostgreSQL the snapshot is taken from the standby
     * Snapshots do not expire (no retention period)

+!!! note

+    * The DB instance must be in the `available` state for backups to occur
+    * Restore can be to any point in time during the retention period
+    * Restored DB instances are associated with the default DB parameter and option groups

 #### Maintenance Windows